 Phineas T. Barnum, the crown prince of oddities and founder of "The Greatest Show on Earth," was born in Connecticut.
 The Barnum Museum in Bridgeport, Connecticut, pays homage to the creativity of this genuine American entrepreneur and his cast of characters, including General Tom Thumb: the "smallest man alive."
 General information, including admission prices, hours and directions, is available at the museum's Web site, or call 203-331-1104.
-2016 Update: The Barnum Museum is closed for restoration due to damage sustained in a June 2010 tornado.
+2019 Update: The Barnum Museum is currently undergoing restoration due to damage sustained during natural disasters which occurred from 2010 to 2012.

 Center Church Crypt